swiftzircon/CSGO-Tradeup-Profit-Calc/Readme.md

            will account for the market tax, so just enter the number that's listed per item.
         3. To get the chances for profit or loss, use a tradeup site such as https://csgo.exchange/contract/tradeup.
-Remember the steam prices of each of these items relative to their chance, because the chance will be asked after the list of prices is input.
+(Make sure to select New Theory Method) Remember the steam prices of each of these items relative to their chance, because the chance will be asked after the list of prices is input.

 ----------------------------------------